mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

         Analysis-Driver
         Reporting-App

- Analysis-Driver and Reporting-App can access the common functionality of EGCG-Core if EGCG-Core is on `sys.path` or `PYTHONPATH`.
-That's a big 'if' though, and the problem of using the correct Python interpreter remains.
+ Analysis-Driver and Reporting-App could access EGCG-Core if it's on `sys.path` or `PYTHONPATH`.
+That's one more thing to keep track of, though, and the problem of using the correct Python interpreter remains.

 To solve this problem, it is necessary to delve into Python's packaging and deployment features, and write a `setup.py` build/deploy script.
-You may have come across this setup.py file before from installing 3rd-party modules via the command `python setup.py install`.
+You may have come across the command `python setup.py install` while installing modules.
 While the prospect of writing a build script may sound terrifying, it really isn't.
 To write a setup.py, it's easiest to look at examples.
 Let's look at how the setup.py for EGCG-Core looked upon its initial commit:

 {% highlight python %}
 from distutils.core import setup